CordycepsPrime™ (Branded Cordyceps Extract)

 Frequently asked questions about CordycepsPrime™ (Branded Cordyceps Extract)

-Reported potential side effects may include: Generally well tolerated at typical dietary supplement doses.
+For most healthy adults, CordycepsPrime is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated at typical dietary supplement doses.
 Mild GI symptoms (nausea, dry mouth) possible in sensitive individuals.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+CordycepsPrime is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Immunosuppressants (cyclosporine, tacrolimus) — theoretical antagonism via immunomodulation; discuss with clinician.
+Possible interactions include: Immunosuppressants (cyclosporine, tacrolimus) — theoretical antagonism via immunomodulation; discuss with clinician.
 Anticoagulants and antiplatelet agents — theoretical additive bleeding risk; monitor.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)